mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/andrei.salomia/index.md

 ## Description

 This project implements a wireless guitar transmitter based on two Raspberry Pi Pico 2W boards, enabling basic audio transmission over Wi-Fi from a guitar to an amplifier.
-Additionally, the system applies simple real-time audio effects using software processing: **mute**, **tremolo**, and **clipping**.
+Additionally, the system allows for volume control, using two buttons to increase/decrease volume level and a mute button.

 ## Motivation